rabbitmq/rabbitmq-website/site/release-notes/README-3.1.0.txt

 AMQP 1.0 plugin
 ---------------
-25381 new plugin: support AMQP 1.0
+25381 new plugin: initial support for AMQP 1.0

 STOMP plugin
 -----------
 bug fixes
-25464 Handle connection abort while opening more gracefully 25466 Don't crash when SENDing to /temp-queue
+25464 More graceful handling of connection abort while opening 25466 Don't crash when SENDing to /temp-queue

 MQTT plugin
 -----------
 bug fixes
-25464 Handle connection abort while opening more gracefully 25487 Do not break "rabbitmqctl status" if MQTT plugin is enabled
+25464 More graceful handling of connection abort while opening 25487 Do not break "rabbitmqctl status" if MQTT plugin is enabled